grandfatherr/Electric-car-Usage/README.md

 Being a data science project, the project required data analysis and manipulation which was to be done by Python programming language using the Pandas Library.
 To track our tasks, we have used the Trello tool.

 ## Support and contact details
 In case of any querries, corrections or additions, feel free to reach me and share.
 Corrections are most welcome since I have just begun the journey and being pointed in the right direction would actually go a long way in helping me grow and learn and become a better data scientist.
-The goal of data is insight and if you find insight, do let me know.
+The goal of data is insight and if you find insight that I didn't, do let me know.